 The move downward in mortgage rates has led to a significant uptick in mortgage applications.
-The mortgage Banker’s Association reported an increase in its index of mortgage activity of roughly 11%.
-The bulk of this increase came from refinancing activity, though purchases of new homes also increased significantly.
+The Mortgage Banker’s Association reported an increase in its index of mortgage activity of roughly 11%.
+The bulk of this increase came from refinancing activity, through purchases of new homes also increased significantly.

 Mortgage rates had been climbing in May, as concerns mounted that large levels of government debt would fuel future inflation rates.
 As the unemployment rate shot up to 9.5%, however, concerns over an over-heated economy seemed profoundly misplaced.